 When you look at it that way, the last 40 years of economic history begins to make some sense.

-The Shape of Things to Come, Peter Drucker 1996:
+The Shape of Things to Come [the broken link was removed], Peter Drucker 1996:

 The Prussians succeeded because they had created an organization.
 They were the first ones to use modern technology effectively, which in those days meant railroad and telegraph.
 Business copied the command and control structure of the Prussian army, in which rank equaled authority.
 We are now evolving toward structures in which rank means responsibility but not authority.
 And in which your job is not to command but to persuade.

-Managing Knowledge Means Managing Oneself by Peter Drucker:
+Managing Knowledge Means Managing Oneself [the broken link was removed] by Peter Drucker: